SupahSoftware/SupahShortPrintFeedback/README.md

-# This repository is just used for issue tracking
+# This repository is used for Set Requests and issue tracking

 ## Account issues
 Please send me an email directly to supahsoftware@gmail.com